 1. Company Overview

-From the first look at the Zengo wallet, I couldn’t wait to start trying it out.
+At first glance at the Zengo wallet, I couldn’t wait to start trying it out.

-The first thing to note is that it is a keyless mobile wallet available on Android and iOS.
-That means there’s no private keys to worry about.
+The first thing to note is that it is a keyless mobile and desktop wallet available on Android and iOS.
+That means there are no private keys to worry about.
 You don’t even need a password to sign in!

 As someone who reviews plenty of crypto platforms, I can tell you my heart sinks every time I have to create a new password or store a seed phrase.
 It’s a headache that Zengo solves without you having to lose control of your crypto.
 Read this to understand how decentralized crypto wallets traditionally secure your coins.

-Security is shared between your device and the Zengo servers, meaning hackers can’t access your funds by just hacking your phone or Zengo.
+Security is shared between your device and the Zengo servers, meaning hackers can’t access your funds by just hacking your phone or Zengo (no single point of failure).
 Plus, everything is encrypted using a 3D biometric scan of your face.
 That’s cool.

 3. Other Wallet Features